-Teri Pipe is Arizona State University's Chief Well-Being Officer and serves as the Dean of the College of Nursing and Health Innovation at Arizona State University (ASU).
+Teri Pipe is Arizona State University's Chief Well-Being Officer and served as the Dean of the College of Nursing and Health Innovation at Arizona State University (ASU) from 2011-2018.
 She also is the founding director of ASU's Center for Mindfulness, Compassion and Resilience.
 Before coming to ASU in 2011, Professor Pipe served as director of Nursing Research and Innovation at Mayo Clinic Arizona and was an associate professor of nursing at the Mayo Clinic’s College of Medicine.
 In 2014 she was selected as a Robert Wood Johnson Foundation Executive Nurse Fellow.

 Professor Pipe is an expert on mindfulness which is a skill set to increase the ability to experience being fully present, focused and alive.
 Mindfulness has important implications for resilience within and beyond the healthcare and higher education sectors.
 She is an also an expert on nursing leadership with a focus on interprofessionalism, bringing nurses together with physicians and other health professionals, business people, and policy makers, to help redesign and improve health in the U.S. Her research interests include: mindfulness, resilience in professional and clinical populations, health promotion and wellness, positive coping and stress management, oncology, and gerontology.
 She is a sought after speaker on the topics of mindfulness, workforce resilience and self-compassion.
 Among her recent honors was her recognition as a Phoenix Business Journal Health Care Hero in 2014.

 Resilience in professional and clinical populations, health promotion/wellness, positive coping and stress management, oncology and gerontology.

 Current/Recent Grants and Projects